Our mission is to promote healthy lifestyles and landscapes through hands-on education about growing and eating healthy food.

 Staff: Core Team

 Sara has a background in contemporary dance, environmental studies and organic farming.
-She began working with Common Roots Urban Farm in 2013 as ‘Farmer’ on the first site at Bell Rd & Robie St, developed the farm’s Deep Roots Program and now coordinates the new BiHi site.
+She began working with Common Roots Urban Farm in 2013 as ‘Farmer’ on the first site at Bell Rd & Robie St. She developed the farm’s Deep Roots Program and now coordinates the new BiHi site.

 Coordinator, Common Roots Urban Farm Woodside